ArturoDent/jump-and-select/jumpSymbols.md

   "key": "shift+alt+c",                     // whatever keybinding you want "command": "jump-and-select.bySymbol",    // use this command
   "args": {
-    "symbol": "function",                   // or "class" or "method" "where": "currentEnd",
+    "symbols": "function",                  // or "class" or "method" "where": "currentEnd",
     "select": true                          // default is false }